Lent; A time in which those of the Catholic faith forgo luxuries and indulgences to display their love and devotion to Jesus, God and the Church.

 - 5 What to Do During Lent

-Lent and the it’s Relation to Baptism
+Lent and its Relation to Baptism

 Originating in the first three centuries of the Christian era, Christians would prepare for Easter, by spending three days in prayer while fasting.
 It would later become a three week period of intense spiritual and liturgical preparation for catechumens, that were seeking to be to be baptized at Easter.